 - Reinforce through Praise.
 This is super effective, if you don’t already know it.
 Kids take opportunities to lead all on their own all the time, but they may not realize that THAT is what they’re doing.
 So, directly praise the action and tell them, “you were being a good leader”.
 This will reinforce that this is the type of behavior you like to see–and they’ll continue to flex those leadership muscles!
 That’s how the patches work in Girl Scouts, as they’re a tangible positive reinforcement for having been a leader and made a decision to work hard toward a goal.

 Genuinely, if you want your kiddos to become leaders, you should definitely find a way to plant those little seeds to build that long-term foundation.

 For me, I’m reaching out to Girl Scouts.
-They’ve made it easier for parents (specifically busy moms like me) to spend time with their daughter and her friends as a troop leader by making meetings easy-to-execute.
+They’ve made it easier for parents (specifically busy moms like me) to spend time with their daughters and her friends as a troop leader by making meetings easy-to-execute.
 That way I can be a part of growing those future leaders

 Because, that’s how it’s done–through volunteers.
 Without the support of local volunteers, Girl Scouts wouldn’t be able to support their mission of helping young girls to positively impact their communities and develop into our future leaders.
 So, volunteer today!

 And, because they know girls, they know how to bring the progressive programming, critical development in STEM, outdoors, entrepreneurial and life skills, a girl needs to build confidence so she can thrive.
 Which makes them the best choice for our family and my daughters.